guyrosillo/finalexam/test1/questions.md

 2. Change the background color of the "colleges" list to #c83;

-3. Remove the bullets from the "topics" list items (but not the "colleges" list items).
+3. Remove the bullets from the "topics" list items (but not the "colleges" list items)
-If you forget the property name, ask Google

-4. Set the max-width to 300px for all images, but only the ones inside of a figure element The size of the code image should not change.
+4. Set the max-width to 300px for all images, but only the ones inside of a figure element The size of the 'code' image should not change.

 5. Change the display property for each figure so that they are all on the same line